faculty

 Specialization(s)

-Rhetoric and composition (history of rhetoric, epideictic rhetoric, minority and women’s rhetorics, rhetoric in Christian tradition, composition pedagogy and assessment, writing across the curriculum, writing center studies); postcolonial literature and theory (international fiction, literary nationalism, periodical studies)
+Rhetoric and composition (epideictic rhetoric, minority and women’s rhetorics, rhetoric in the Christian tradition; composition pedagogy and assessment, writing across the curriculum [WAC], writing center studies); postcolonial literature and theory (literary nationalism, periodical studies), spiritual writing

 Biography/Details

-Dr. Skripsky graduated from Northwestern College with a major in humanities and earned a Doctor of Philosophy in English at Texas Christian University, where she developed a passion for writing centers.
+Dr. Skripsky graduated from Northwestern College with a major in Humanities and earned a Doctor of Philosophy in English at Texas Christian University, where she developed a passion for writing centers.
 At Westmont, she directs Writers’ Corner and teaches English and interdisciplinary studies courses.
 Her scholarship includes a comparative study of writing centers at Christian colleges, a narrative analysis of suffrage cartoons, a study of Virginia Woolf’s influence on Alice Walker’s womanist prose, and a chapter on mentoring student researchers using digital reference tools.
+She also enjoys crafting creative non-fiction and poetry—ideally, in community with other writers of faith.

 Website